dojot/docs/source/internal-communication.rst

 Behavior when requesting a ticket and a websocket connection
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Below we can understand the behavior of the Kafka-WS service when a user (through a `user agent`_) requests a ticket in order to establish a communication via websocket with Kafka-WS.
+Below we can understand the behavior of the Kafka WS service when a user (through an `user agent`_) requests a ticket in order to establish a communication via websocket with Kafka WS.

-Note that when the user requests a new ticket, Kafka-WS extracts some information from the *user's access token* (`JWT`_) and generates a *signed payload*, to be used later in the decision to authorize (or not) the websocket connection.
+Note that when the user requests a new ticket, Kafka WS extracts some information from the *user's access token* (`JWT`_) and generates a *signed payload*, to be used later in the decision to authorize (or not) the websocket connection.
 From the payload a *ticket* is generated and both are stored in Redis, where the ticket is the key to obtain the payload.
-A `TTL`_ is defined by Kafka-WS, so the user has to use the ticket within the established time, otherwise, Redis automatically deletes the ticket and payload.
+A `TTL`_ is defined by Kafka WS, so the user has to use the ticket within the established time, otherwise, Redis automatically deletes the ticket and payload.

-After obtaining the ticket, the user makes an HTTP request to Kafka-WS requesting an upgrade to communicate via *websocket*.
-As the specification of this HTTP request limits the use of additional headers, it is necessary to send the ticket through the URL, so that it can be validated by Kafka-WS before authorizing the upgrade.
+After obtaining the ticket, the user makes an HTTP request to Kafka WS requesting an upgrade to communicate via *websocket*.
+As the specification of this HTTP request limits the use of additional headers, it is necessary to send the ticket through the URL, so that it can be validated by Kafka WS before authorizing the upgrade.

-Since the ticket is valid, that is, it corresponds to an entry on Redis, Kafka-WS retrieves the payload related to the ticket, verifies the integrity of the payload and deletes that entry on Redis so that the ticket cannot be used again.
+Since the ticket is valid, that is, it corresponds to an entry on Redis, Kafka WS retrieves the payload related to the ticket, verifies the integrity of the payload and deletes that entry on Redis so that the ticket cannot be used again.

 With the payload it is possible to make the decision to authorize the upgrade to websocket or not.
-If authorization is granted, Kafka-WS opens a subscription channel based on a specific topic in Kafka.
+If authorization is granted, Kafka WS opens a subscription channel based on a specific topic in Kafka.
 From there, the upgrade to websocket is established and the user starts to receive data as they are being published in Kafka.